American Consumer Credit Counseling, Inc logo

 Americor is an Irvine, CA-based fintech debt relief company founded in 2009, offering debt settlement and consolidation through sister company Credit9.
 BBB A+ rated with 13,700+ Google reviews at 4.8 stars.
 Inc. 5000 honoree.

-Best for: Consumers with $10,000+ in unsecured debt (credit cards, medical, personal loans) seeking negotiated settlements at 40-60% of original balances, Those who cannot qualify for traditional debt consolidation loans and want to avoid bankruptcy
+Profile signals: Consumers with $10,000+ in unsecured debt (credit cards, medical, personal loans) seeking negotiated settlements at 40-60% of original balances, Those who may not meet traditional debt-consolidation loan criteria and want to avoid bankruptcy

-Is American Consumer Credit Counseling, Inc Right for You?
+Compare Your Needs With American Consumer Credit Counseling, Inc

 1. What's your primary financial goal?